rtzi-hub/rabbitmq-ordering-platform/README.md

 # RabbitMQ Ordering Platform

-A small event-driven demo of an online ticket shop powered by RabbitMQ, PostgreSQL, Kubernetes, and Node.js microservices.
+A small event-driven demo of an online ticket shop powered by RabbitMQ, PostgreSQL, Kubernetes, Fully Monitored using Prometheus & Grafana and Node.js apps microservices.

 This project demonstrates a basic ordering and payment flow using asynchronous messaging via RabbitMQ, with a clear separation of concerns between services.